-If you have an appointment with our tutors, ask them to download a full Grammarly report for free.
+If you have an appointment with our tutors, ask them to download a full Grammarly report for you.
 If you don't have an appointment, come to Lancer Arms #54 and check-in with our front desk to download your report now.

 III.
-ESSAY FEEDBACK
+EMAIL FEEDBACK

 IV.
 GRADUATE STUDENTS